Brain herniation is the shifting of the brain tissue from one space in the brain to another through various folds and openings.

 Brain herniation occurs when something inside the skull produces pressure that moves brain tissues.
-This is most often the result of brain swelling from a head injury, stroke, or brain tumor.
+This is most often the result of brain swelling or bleeding from a head injury, stroke, or brain tumor.

 Brain herniation can be a side effect of tumors in the brain, including:

 Herniation of the brain can also be caused by other factors that lead to increased pressure inside the skull, including: